Sharkz01/Book-Directory/README.md

 # Book-Directory
-Build a directory of books - This is an essential project for learning how the REST API functionality of Node.js works.
+Build a directory of books project in Node.js - This is an essential project for learning how the REST API functionality of Node.js works.
+The command GET retrieves all the books
+The command POST adds a new book
+The command PUT updates an old book the command DELETE removes a book